 Essay # 3.
 Factors in the Growth of a Nation (Marks of Nationality):

 The following are some of the factors responsible in the growth of a nation, though none of them is indispensable:

 i.
-Racial Unity:
+Linguistic Unity:

 Language, which is the dress of thought, is another cementing factor in the making of a nation.
 A common language and a common literature create a kind of like mindedness which emotionally unites several people covered by the bond of language and literature.